Promises and Secrets

 We started using this new Bible in our daily reading (me using the NIV and her The Complete Jewish Study Bible), and BAM!
 All of a sudden she said to me one day, "I see where you are coming from now, and it makes much more sense to me after reading it from this point of view."
 This is not saying we never "discuss" differences of opinion any more, it's just that there are far fewer of them now.

 It is so gratifying to know that we were not so far apart that we couldn't get together.
 She was so happy with the new Bible that we bought four more and sent them to friends and one of our more faith-dedicated sons to get their input on what we have discovered.
-While some (very few) conventional passage interpretations exist that seem to be contradicting other passages, this is by far a version that allows most all the passages to click with the rest of the Bible, not requiring some fanciful explanation to get it to conform to modern church theories.
+While some (very few) conventional passage interpretations exist that seem to be contradicting other passages, this is by far a version that allows most all the passages to click with the rest of the Bible.
+It is nice to read the word of God in context, without seeing some fanciful, twisting explanation to get it to conform to modern church theories.
+Again, this is written with concepts and language for the Jewish concepts of their time, not the twisted-to-fit-our-times views of today's churches.

-(NOTE: As of early 2018, my wife has gone back to the John MacArthur Study Bible (NASB).
-She loves his way of teaching and now feels that the CJSB is too Jewish in its interpretation.
-Read my Integrity page to get an idea of his teachings.)
+(NOTE: As of early 2018, my wife had gone back to the John MacArthur Study Bible (NASB).
+She loved his way of teaching and felt that the CJSB is too Jewish in its interpretation.
+This was a result of her comparing notes with John MacArthur and the pastors of her Baptist church, rather than any interpretations of her own.
+Read my Integrity page to get an idea of his teachings.

 Well, the point is this - all those "outrageous" viewpoints expressed on the other pages of this site came from my long and hard research - this Bible confirms most of it.
 It's not that it is restated in a way that agrees with any particular line of thought or viewpoint, but it uses the proper meaning of the terms and phrases as understood by the people who actually put the words on "paper" the first time.
 The most convincing part is that the Jews have all of it, and always did have, up to the first coming of Christ.
-Now, the Jews still have all of it, but only those who see how the Messiah fits into the picture.
+Now, some of the Jews still have all of it, but only those who see how the Messiah fits into the picture of God's will, and does not replace the picture.

 Discovering the original meaning